Milk chocolate: Manufacturing and marketing

 While all milk chocolate contains cocoa, milk and sugar, the proportion of these ingredients varies between countries and brands, which in turn affects its taste.
 For example, Belgian chocolate is known for its mild milky flavor, while some Russian brands have a strong cocoa taste.
 Cost is the main reason for the introduction of cocoa butter replacements like coconut and palm oil.
 However, there are also regulatory reasons.
-In 1973, for example, the European Union decreed that chocolate must have a minimum of 35 percent dry cocoa solids.
+In 1973, for example, the European Union decreed that chocolate must have a minimum of 35 percent total dry cocoa solids.
 China has also introduced legislation to require locally produced milk chocolate to contain 25 percent cocoa butter.

 Milk chocolate has been presented as a health food since Cadbury first advertised Sloane's Milk Chocolate for its medicinal properties in the nineteenth century.
 In the 1920s, the Baby Ruth bar was touted as a health food for children by Allan Roy Dafoe.
 Advertisements pronounced that chocolate bars combined both a source of essential energy and the "perfectly balanced food" of milk.

 Cocoa butter was claimed to reduce tooth decay.
 Chocolate was claimed to produce calming effects, reducing stress, and producing a similar feeling to falling in love.